Why did Kevin Rudd apologise in 2008?

 In 1992, then-Prime Minister Paul Keating delivered a speech in Redfern, Sydney, that acknowledged the wrongs done to Indigenous Australian people.

-This speech is seen as a turning point in the relationship between Aboriginal and Torres Strait Islander peoples and the Australian government.
+This speech was seen as a turning point in the relationship between Aboriginal and Torres Strait Islander peoples and the Australian government.

-Then, the Bringing Them Home Report was released in 1997, which detailed the many negative consequences of the forced separation of Indigenous Australian children from their families.
+Then, the Bringing Them Home Report was released in 1997, which detailed the many harmful consequences of the forced separation of Indigenous Australian children from their families over the previous century.

 The report recommended that the Australian government issue a formal apology to the Stolen Generations.